Where Do We Find True Happiness?

 If you need help in reaching these goals, seek wise counsel, and pray for God to help you realize that your past can be healed and washed clean by the blood of Jesus.
 But don’t be afraid to move forward, seeking the homeland God has for you, and living the adventure called Life that He has in store for you!

-Let God bless you with power, through His Holy Spirit, to realize the blessings He has for you as His beloved son or daughter.
+As we rest in the joy of celebrating the Resurrection, let God bless you with Resurrection power to realize the blessings He has for you as His beloved son or daughter.

 “But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.” —Philippians 3:13-14.